-Animal material depots holding meat
+Animal material depots holding meat and game

 What animal material depots do

 Animal material depots are used to temporarily hold wild, game estate, or farmed-gone-feral animal material (such as carcasses) prior to transfer to a primary processor who will process it.

 Animal material depot operators can't process any animal material, but they can:

 If your depot holds animal material intended for human consumption, the requirements you need to meet are set out in the Animal Products Notice: Specifications for Products Intended for Human Consumption.
 Part 12 is especially relevant.

 Before you can operate an animal material depot, you must: